Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/README.md

 - Note: We require this version of [spaCy](https://spacy.io/) because this repo used the [KnowledgeBase](https://spacy.io/api/kb) class in spacy.kb implemented up to spaCy v3.5.
 Since v3.5, the KnowledgeBase class became abstract ([reference here](https://spacy.io/api/kb)).
 If you install a later version of spaCy, in particular spaCy v3.5 and above, you will need to import the [InMemoryLookupKB](https://spacy.io/api/inmemorylookupkb) class instead.
 Relevant comments have been made in scripts.

 6. Additionally, some scripts in this repository require pandas 2.1.1.
-To install it, run:
+To install it, next run:

     ```bash
     pip3 install pandas==2.1.1
     ```

 7. To run [01_combine_text_asr_ocr.R](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/facebook/inference/01_combine_text_asr_ocr.R) and [03_combine_results.R](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/facebook/inference/03_combine_results.R), you first need to install various R packages.

-You can do this by opening your terminal, typing `R` to open the R console, and then running the following commands:
+    To do this, run the `R` command in your terminal (which opens the R console) and then running the following commands in the order provided:

     ```R
     install.packages("dplyr")
     install.packages("data.table")
     install.packages("stringr")
     install.packages("tidyr")
+    install.packages("R.utils")
     ```

+    You may need to select a CRAN mirror for use in your session when installing the first package – you can simply choose `1: 0-Cloud [https]` for our purposes.

-    In order to successfully run each R script, you must also first set your working directory.
-If you are running from the entity_linking_2022 directory as suggested, you should not need to make any changes to the paths.
+    In order to successfully run our R scripts, you must also first set your working directory.
+If you are running from the `entity_linking_2022` directory as suggested, you do not need to make any changes to the paths.
 However, if you're running from somewhere else they may need to be adjusted.

 8. (Jump to step 10 if you want to use the [pre-trained model](https://figshare.wesleyan.edu/articles/model/Trained_Entity_Linker_Model/25773600) we provided.)
 Now, you can create the [knowledge base](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/facebook/data/entity_kb.csv) by running the [R script](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/facebook/knowledge_base/01_construct_kb.R) in the `facebook/knowledge_base` folder (See above for more details).

 9. Next, you will train the entity linking model using spaCy library.
 The scripts are in the `facebook/train` [folder](https://github.com/Wesleyan-Media-Project/entity_linking_2022/tree/main/facebook/train) (See above for more details).

 10. If you are using the [pre-trained model](https://figshare.wesleyan.edu/articles/model/Trained_Entity_Linker_Model/25773600) we provide, you will need to download it.
+If you have already downloaded the **trained_entity_linker**, you may **skip this step**.
     To do so, you will need to either navigate to Figshare and download from there, or use the Bash file we provide.

     To use the Bash file, make sure that you are in the entity_linking_2022 directory as your working directory and run the following commands in terminal: